-- Throughout the paper we use the following basic notations: - n denotes the number of jobs in the backup set; - m denotes the number of tape drive in the backup tool configuration;
+Throughout the paper we use the following basic notations:

+- n denotes the number of jobs in the backup set; - m denotes the number of tape drive in the backup tool configuration

-The scheduling problem is defined by a given set of n backup jobs that has to be processed by m tape drives with given performance capacities as described below.
+The scheduling problem is define by a given set of n backup jobs that has to be processed by m tape drives with given performance capacities as described below.

-In this work, we investigate the backup tool architecture where the tape drives' configuration is specified by the following parameters:
+In this work, we investigate the backup tool architecture where the tape drives' configuratio is specifie by the following parameters:

-- maxDA the maximum number of concurrent disk agents configured per tape drive; - maxTput the aggregate throughput of the tape drive (each tape library is homogeneous, but there could be different generation tape libraries in the overall set).
+- maxDA the maximum number of concurrent disk agents configure per tape drive; - maxTput the aggregate throughput of the tape drive (each tape library is homogeneous, but there could be different generation tape libraries in the overall set).

-Each job $j, 1 \leq j \leq n$ in a given backup set is defined by a pair of attributes $(d_j, w_j)$ , where
+Each job $j, 1 \le j \le n$ in a given backup set is define by a pair of attributes (d_j, w_j) , where

-- $d_j$ is the duration of job j, and - $w_j$ is the job j throughput (i.e., required tape drive throughput or the resource demand of job j).
+- d_i is the duration of job j, and - w_j is the job j throughput (i.e., required tape drive throughput or the resource demand of job j).

 At any time, each tape drive can process up to maxDA jobs in parallel but the total "width" of these jobs cannot exceed the capacity of the tape drive maxTput.
-The objective function is to find a schedule that minimizes the processing makespan, i.e., minimizes the overall completion time for a given set of backup jobs.
+The objective function is to fin a schedule that minimizes the processing makespan, i.e., minimizes the overall completion time for a given set of backup jobs.

-We define the following variables:
+We defin the following variables:

-- $R{ij}$ : a 0/1 variable, indicating whether backup job i is assigned to tape drive j at some point of time. - $Y{it}$ : a 0/1 variable, indicating whether job i starts its processing at time t. - $Z{ijt}$ : a continuous variable (acting as $R{ij} \cdot Y{it}$ ) indicating whether job i is in processing on tape drive j at time t.
+- R{ij} : a 0/1 variable, indicating whether backup job i is assigned to tape drive j at some point of time. - Y{it} : a 0/1 variable, indicating whether job i starts its processing at time t. - Z{ijt} : a continuous variable (acting as $R{ij} \cdot Y{it}$) indicating whether job i is in processing on tape drive j at time t. - S: the makespan of the entire backup session.

-• S: the makespan of the entire backup session.
-First of all, let us approximate the low bound on the makespan S. The nature of a given backup workload and the backup
+First of all, let us approximate the low bound on the makespan S. The nature of a given backup workload and the backup tool configuratio parameters defin the following three low bounds on makespan S:

-- tool configuration parameters define the following three low bounds on makespan S: D1 represents the duration of the longest backup job in - $D_1$ represents the duration of the longest backup job in the given set:
+• D_1 represents the duration of the longest backup job in the given set: